mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 - No need to gauge the load and traffic.

 ## Setup
-Lets implement Health Insurance check app using Spring Cloud Function.
+Lets implement Health Insurance company's Member-Function app using Spring Cloud Function.
 We need following dependencies in our pom.xml to start with.

-Serverless apps invoked by events via various channels.
+Serverless apps are invoked by events via various channels.
 Lets choose Web channel to keep it simple.
 We need spring-cloud-starter-function-web.
-This starter provides Function implementation and provides adapter to expose the function as a REST web serivce.
+This starter BOM provides Function implementation also exposes the function as a REST web serivce.

 ```
 <dependency>